 My 12-day cruise in the Caribbean Sea had 8 Caribbean island stops and 4 sea days, giving me just the right amount of time to experience a different part of the world via a more leisurely mode of transportation.

 The following essential tips are great for anyone going on a cruise, but if you want specifics, check out cruising with toddlers for all the nitty-gritty that can help your dream cruise vacation all the more relaxing and fun.

-To Book or Not to Book? – Shore activities are a welcome change after spending time on the cruise ship.
-Although you can do some research and book your own excursions in advance, I still think it is advisable to book through the ships travel shop.
+Shore activities are a welcome change after spending time on the cruise ship.
+Although you can do some research and book your own excursions in advance, I still think it is advisable to book attractions through the ship’s travel shop.

 During my cruise, I booked a snorkelling excursion in Bonaire with Woodwind on my own, and it turned out to be the best experience ever.
 However, not all trips turn out this good, and we did hear some horror stories from fellow passengers.